Iajuddin Ahmed: Resignation as Chief Adviser

-On 11 January 2007, Dr. Iajuddin Ahmed resigned from his position as Chief Advisor of the Caretaker Government, having already received the resignations of his advisors.
+On 11 January 2007, President Ahmed resigned from his position as Chief Advisor of the Caretaker Government, having already received the resignations of his advisors.
 He retained his position as president and responsibilities for the Defense Ministry in the caretaker government.
 He issued a statement acknowledging that the Election Commission and his government had been unable to achieve an election.
 He appointed the former Justice Fazlul Haque as Interim Chief Advisor and imposed a state of emergency.
 The next day, in consultation with the military, Ahmed appointed Fakhruddin Ahmed as the new Chief Advisor.
 He is a prominent banker who had been with the World Bank and Bangladesh National Bank.

 Iajuddin Ahmed's term as president was due to end on 5 September 2007.
 The government announced at that time that he would remain in office until after the national election (planned by then to be held by late 2008).
 This was to elect new members of parliament, who would elect a president.

 The Awami League and its Grand Alliance won two-thirds of the seats in parliament.
 It formed a government in 2009, headed by Sheikh Hasina as prime minister.
 Ahmed left office on 12 February 2009, after Zillur Rahman, an Awami League leader, was sworn in to succeed him as President of Bangladesh.